awsdocs/aws-codecommit-user-guide/doc_source/setting-up-git-remote-codecommit.md

 # Setup steps for HTTPS connections to AWS CodeCommit with git\-remote\-codecommit<a name="setting-up-git-remote-codecommit"></a>

 If you want to connect to CodeCommit using a root account, federated access, or temporary credentials, you should set up access using git\-remote\-codecommit\.
 This utility provides a simple method for pushing and pulling code from CodeCommit repositories by extending Git\.
 It is the recommended method for supporting connections made with federated access, identity providers, and temporary credentials\.
 Instead of creating an IAM user, you can use existing identities from AWS Directory Service, your enterprise user directory, or a web identity provider\.
 These are known as *federated users*\.
 AWS assigns a role to a federated user when access is requested through an [identity provider](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers.html)\.
-For more information about federated users, see [Federated Users and Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_access-management.html#intro-access-roles) in the *IAM User Guide*\.
+For more information about federated users, see [Federated users and roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_access-management.html#intro-access-roles) in the *IAM User Guide*\.

 You can also use git\-remote\-codecommit with an IAM user\.
 Unlike other HTTPS connection methods, git\-remote\-codecommit does not require setting up Git credentials for the user\.